NicolasHov/vuejs-yjs-app/README.md

 # 👩‍👩‍👧‍👦 vuejs-yjs-app

 A minimal app to collaborate on a project and store data.
-It uses the shared editing framework [Y.js](https://yjs.dev/) and [Firebase database](https://firebase.google.com/docs/database) to store and sync data.
+It implements the shared editing framework [Y.js](https://yjs.dev/) and [Firebase database](https://firebase.google.com/docs/database) to store and sync data.

 ## Getting started